Zenith Model 12-S-471 Console Radio (1940)

 When you switch from Broadcast to Shortwave, the Broadcast dial opens like a shutter in the middle and its halves disappear to the sides, exposing the Shortwave dial behind it.
 When you switch to the Medium wave band, the second dial disappears and exposes the innermost third dial.

 The shutter mechanism was ingenious but expensive to manufacture.
-Within a year or two, Zenith abandoned the shutters and went back to a single dial face, in which all bands are visible at all times.
+After a year or two, Zenith abandoned the shutters and went back to a single dial face, in which all bands are visible at all times.

 Electronic Restoration

-As I had observed, the shorted power cord was responsible for the fireworks seen by the previous owner.
+My radio's electronics were complete and in pretty good condition.
+The shorted power cord was responsible for the fireworks seen by the previous owner.
 After replacing the cord and cleaning things up, I slowly brought up the power on my variac.
 I was delighted to hear some local stations loud and clear.
 I quickly powered down the set, not to restart it until I had rebuilt the power supply.

-All twelve tubes tested "OK" on my simple tester, but the two 6K7G tubes were weak enough to warrant replacement.
+All twelve tubes tested OK on my tester, but the two 6K7G tubes were weak enough to warrant replacement.
 I ordered new ones through the mail along with a copy of the schematic.
-Here is a list of the tubes and their functions:

 Tube Type Function